 XCSkiResorts.com spoke with some ski area operators around the nation to get their take on spring skiing.
 Many areas host springtime season pass holder parties and offer big discounts for purchasers of season passes for next year.
 Lapland Lake in Northville, NY commented that their trails are compacted on a daily basis so the snow does not disappear like in the city or open areas in suburbia.
 Lapland's Kathy Zahray encourages skiers and snowshoers to get out and enjoy this weather and these great spring conditions!"

 Zahray admits that “the reality is that in the spring it costs more for grooming and staffing than the amount of income earned from the diminishing number of skiing patrons, however this is one of the most fun times of the year to enjoy the outdoors.
 The milder temperatures and discounted rates are terrific for everyone and it is fun to ski in shorts and t-shirts."
-Lapland Lake is offering all adult and senior day use passes at $15, and all kids aged 17 and under ski free with a paid adult and there are special lodging prices.
+Lapland Lake is offering special lodging prices through the end of March starting at $150 per night for two guest and 15% discount for 3 nights or more.

 Carters XC Ski Centers in Bethel and Orford, ME have been very busy this spring renting cabins and selling equipment.
 Carter’s hosted the Burger, Beer & Bike Festival for their patrons to try fat bikes and enjoy the area.

 In Minnesota at Maplelag Resort, proprietor Jay Richards concurs "that people want to get on the snow early but get tired of winter and ready for warm spring days."
 He feels that "skiers in the Midwest are conditioned to colder and drier snow compared to skiers in other regions who are more accustomed to a wider variety of snow conditions."